ubuntu/ubuntu-desktop-documentation/docs/how-to/enable-smart-cards-in-snapped-browsers.md

 ### Report any bugs

-* If your card is supported by OpenSC and you encounter an issue with the workflow, please add your comment to [Opensc smart cards do not work in the snapped browsers (LP#2089141)](https://launchpad.net/bugs/2089141).
+* If your card is supported by OpenSC and you encounter an issue with the workflow, please add your comment to [OpenSC smart cards do not work in the snapped browsers (LP#2089141)](https://launchpad.net/bugs/2089141).

 * If you provided a proprietary smart card driver, it might not work for a variety of reasons.
 Please file a new issue at [Launchpad Bugs](https://launchpad.net/bugs).